nodiscc/xsrv/README.md

 - [rocketchat](roles/rocketchat) - realtime web chat/communication platform
 - [jellyfin](roles/jellyfin) - media System that puts you in control of managing and streaming your media
 - [homepage](roles/homepage) - simple homepage/dashboard for your services
+- [gotty](roles/gotty) - access a server terminal as a web application

 ## Quick start